bchadfield/csw-website/help/change-content-type-values.markdown

 with the updated attributes and any values that were previously set will have been removed.

-If you want to apply an updated/edited content type to multiple content items, you can use the same process for changing multiple items
+You can apply an updated/edited content type to [multiple content items](/help/content/change-multiple-content.html).
-\[LINK\].